kaizer1v/js-exercises/02_strings.md

 str.replace(/xmas/i, 'Christmas');
 ```

-This is an excellent link to learn more about regular expressions: http://regexr.com/
+This is an excellent link to learn more about regular expressions [over here](http://regexr.com/)

 The `replace` method can also accept a callback function as the 2nd parameter.
 Example: Here is a function that takes a 'camelCasing' string and converts it to 'camel-casing' like text.